MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

 Machine Learning Model Format
 -----------------------------

-MicroAI is designed to be **framework-agnostic**, meaning it does not rely on a specific Machine Learning framework like TensorFlow or ONNX.
+MicroAI API is designed to be **framework-agnostic**, meaning it does not rely on a specific Machine Learning framework like TensorFlow or ONNX.

-Instead, the model format used by the Application depends on the VEE Port implementation of the MicroAI library.
+The Machine Learning framework is integrated at the VEE Port level, as a C/C++ library.

+The Application is responsible of loading the model file.
-Please check which model formats are supported by your target VEE Port.
+Therefore, before developing an Application with MicroAI, check which model file formats are supported by your target VEE Port.

 MicroEJ Simulator
 ~~~~~~~~~~~~~~~~~